sande88/Openlib/Readme.md

 - **AI Services**: For enhancing the user experience with features like personalized recommendations and voice search.

 ## Overview
-OPENLIB is a web application allows users to access, read, and download books for free.
+OPENLIB is a web application allows users to Upload, read, and download books for free.
 The application should be user-friendly, secure, and scalable to accommodate a large number of users and books.
 ## Key Features
+- Upload Books
-- User Authentication
+- User login
 - Book Management
 - User Friendly interface
 - Reading books online